You probably didn’t expect to move back in with your parents. Here’s how to make the best of it.

 Create memories

 We’re living through an extraordinary period of history, one that’s sure to be cemented into most of our memories.
 It’s a good opportunity to create positive experiences with your parents, such as through shared interests including hiking, cooking or completing home projects.

-Wilson has undertaken a basement renovation with her newly retired parents, a project she says has been “half-and-half” — half-fun and half-frustrating.
+Wilson has started a basement renovation with her newly retired parents, a project she says has been “half-and-half” — half-fun and half-frustrating.
 It has given everyone a way to stay busy and will double the living space of the 1,500-square-foot home.
 “We’re making fun decisions together,” she says, “and it’s brought us closer together, even if there’ve been some arguments along the way.”

 You can also use the time to learn more about your parents, their past and your family’s ancestry, San Antonio says, by asking questions and plumbing memories.
 “Even in circumstances where a parent is reticent or bitter,” she says, “these projects and conversations can create openings for better communication and lasting, positive memories.”